Last updated on December 15th, 2018

-#3.
-There are exactly 179,584 islands in and around Finland, a world record.
-Off the southwest coast are the Âland Islands, which are populated by the Swedish and have been autonomous since 1921.
+3. There are exactly 179,584 islands in and around Finland, a world record.
+Off the southwest coast are the Âland Islands, which are populated by the Swedish speaking people and have been autonomous since 1921.

 Flag of Finland

-#8.
-Finland’s capital Helsinki lies higher north in the world than almost any other capital city, second only to Sweden’s Reykjavik.
+8. Finland’s capital Helsinki lies higher north in the world than almost any other capital city, second only to Iceland’s Reykjavik.

 About culture and people

-#11.
-Finland is an egalitarian society, uses gender-neutral words in their language, and has a tradition of sexual equality.
-In 1906, it was the first country to provide equal voting rights to women.
+11. Finland is an egalitarian society, uses gender-neutral words in their language, and has a tradition of sexual equality.
+In 1906, it was the first country in Europe to provide equal voting rights to women.